Lift Chart Tool

 The tool requires...

-- Binary classification models, such as the Neural Network tool, Logistic Regression tool, Decision Tree tool, Forest Model tool, Boosted Model tool, Spline Model tool, or Stepwise tool that have been unioned together into a single data stream.
+- Binary classification models, like the Neural Network tool, Logistic Regression tool, Decision Tree tool, Forest Model tool, Boosted Model tool, Spline Model tool, or Stepwise tool that have been unioned together into a single data stream.

 - An Alteryx data stream or XDF metadata stream that is consistent with the model object (in terms of field names and the field types), and all have the same binary target variable.